NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 ## Physical security perimeter
 [Physical security]({% link _knowhow/glossary/PhysicalSecurity.markdown %}) relating to the organisation is the first security aspect to be implemented.
 What would be the point of setting up password protection and sophisticated software if anyone could physically access an essential resource to steal, modify or destroy it?
 (SMEs see: [Infiltrating the premises]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.markdown %}#infiltrating-the-premises) and [Insertion or removal of hardware]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#addition-or-removal-of-hardware) and [Device recovery]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#device-recovery) and [Aggravated theft]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}#aggravated-theft)).

-Always be aware of the actual value of a resource (see [classification]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %})) in order to be able to plan suitable protection.
+Always be aware of the actual value of a resource (see [classification]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %})) to be able to plan suitable protection.

 All the elements listed as important or vital for “the organisation” must be installed in secure premises.
 These premises constitute the security perimeter.